andrewyng/translation-agent/README.md

 To get started with `translation-agent`, follow these steps:

 ### Installation:
 - The Poetry package manager is required for installation.
-[Poetry Installation](https://python-poetry.org/docs/#installation) \n Depending on your environment, this might work:
+[Poetry Installation](https://python-poetry.org/docs/#installation) Depending on your environment, this might work:

 ```bash
 pip install poetry